 IEA releases Oil Market Report for November

-The OMR is a monthly International Energy Agency publication that provides a view of the state of the international oil market and projections for oil supply and demand 12-18 months ahead.
-To subscribe, please click here.
+The Oil Market Report is a monthly International Energy Agency publication which provides a view of the state of the international oil market and projections for oil supply and demand 12-18 months ahead.
+To subscribe, click here.

 Photo: © Shutterstock.com